Statistical Inference for Noisy Incomplete Binary Matrix: Model and Estimation

-As the first inference work of 1-bit matrix completion with non-linear models, we start with a basic setting in which we assume the success probability takes a logistic form of $M$ and each $m_{ij}$ depends on a row effect and a column effect only.
+As the first inference work of binary matrix completion with non-linear models, we start with a basic setting in which we assume the success probability takes a logistic form of $M$ and each $m_{ij}$ depends on a row effect and a column effect only.
 Asymptotic normality results are then established for the inference of $M$.
-Specifically, this model assumes that \begin{itemize} \item[(1)] given $M$, $Y_{ij}$, $i = 1, ..., N$, $j = 1, ..., J$, are independent Bernoulli random variables whose distributions do not depend on the missing indicators $Z$, \item[(2)] the success probability for $Y_{ij}$ is assumed to be $\exp(m_{ij})/\{1 + \exp(m_{ij})\}$ that follows a logistic link, \item[(3)] $M$ has the model parameterization that $m_{ij} = \theta_i - \beta_j$. \end{itemize} In the rest, $\theta_i$ and $\beta_j$ will be referred to as the row and column parameters, respectively.
+Specifically, this model assumes that \begin{itemize} \item[(1)] given $M$, $Y_{ij}$, $i = 1, ..., N$, $j = 1, ..., J$, are independent Bernoulli random variables whose distributions do not depend on the missing indicators in $Z$, \item[(2)] the success probability for $Y_{ij}$ is assumed to be $\exp(m_{ij})/\{1 + \exp(m_{ij})\}$ that follows a logistic link, \item[(3)] $M$ has the model parameterization that $m_{ij} = \theta_i - \beta_j$. \end{itemize} \yc{This model is typically referred to as the Rasch model, one of the most popular item response theory models \citep{embretson2013item} to model item-level response data in educational testing and psychological measurement.
+See Example~\ref{example:linking} below for the interpretation of $\theta_i$ and $\beta_j$ in educational testing.} In the rest, $\theta_i$ and $\beta_j$ will be referred to as the row and column parameters, respectively.
 This parameterization allows the success probability of each entry to depend on both a row effect and a column effect.
 We now introduce two real-world applications and discuss the interpretations of the row and column parameters in these applications.

-\begin{example} The introduced model is also referred to as the Rasch model, one of the most popular item response theory models \citep{embretson2013item} to model item-level response data in educational testing and psychological measurement.
-In educational testing, each row of the data matrix represents an examinee and each column represents an item (i.e., exam question).
+\begin{example} In educational testing, each row of the data matrix represents an examinee, and each column represents an item (i.e., an exam question).
 Each binary entry $Y_{ij}$ records whether examinee $i$ correctly answers item $j$.
-The row parameter $\theta_i$ is interpreted as the ability of examinee $i$, which is an individual-specific latent factor, and the column parameter $\beta_j$ is interpreted as the difficulty of item $j$, as the probability of correctly answering an item increases with one's ability $\theta_i$ and decreases with the difficulty level $\beta_j$ of the item.
+The row parameter $\theta_i$ is interpreted as the ability of examinee $i$, which is an individual-specific latent factor.
+The column parameter $\beta_j$ is interpreted as the difficulty of item $j$.
+The probability of correctly answering an item increases with one's ability $\theta_i$ and decreases with the difficulty level $\beta_j$ of the item.